 Cost Estimates & tax Impacts

-Cost estimates for each phase of the project are outlined below and includes the required bond financing cost.
+Cost estimates for each phase of the project are outlined below and include the necessary bond financing cost.
+The total figure noted here is rounded to $9.64 million for simplicity throughout the information prepared by the City of Moscow.

 |New Police Facility||$7,887,207|